Embry–Riddle Aeronautical University: Prescott, Arizona

-Embry–Riddle Aeronautical University’s campus in Prescott, Arizona opened in 1978.
-The campus is 100 mile north of Phoenix.
-The high-desert climate offers nearly 300 days of sunshine a year.
+Embry–Riddle Aeronautical University's campus in Prescott, Arizona, opened in 1978.
+The campus is 100 mile north of Phoenix, Arizona.
 The campus has an enrollment of about 2,000 students and covers 539 acres of western terrain.

 The flight training center is at nearby Ernest A. Love Field.
 Facilities at the Prescott Campus include the Aerospace Experimentation and Fabrication Building, a wind tunnel lab with one supersonic and four subsonic wind tunnels, the aviation safety center with an accident investigation lab, library, the 48,000 sqft academic complex, the engineering and technology center, chapel, dining hall, student union and residence halls.
 The Prescott Campus features four academic colleges and offers 19 bachelor's degrees and two master's degrees, as well as educational programs for youths, students, and working professionals.

 The Prescott campus offers the only Global Security and Intelligence Studies program in the US.

 The First Year Experience program is designed to help students transition to college on academic, social, and educational levels.
 Students in FYE housing are grouped together by major, when possible, and reside with a staff that is specially trained to handle first-year transitional issues.
-All first-year students who have graduated high school within 12 months of matriculation are required to live in University housing for their first full academic year.
+All first-year students who have graduated high school within 12 months of matriculation are required to live in university housing for their first full academic year.
 Exceptions are made for students who are over 21 years old, are married or have a dependent, have a permanent address in Yavapai County at time of application to ERAU, or students who have lived on-campus at another institution of higher education for at least two semesters.
 FYE students reside in the Mingus Mountain Complex or the Thumb Butte Complex and are required to participate in the Dining Services meal program.

-Embry–Riddle's two Air Force ROTC detachments form the largest university-based Air Force commissioning source in the nation.
-Embry–Riddle's AFROTC detachments also produce more commissioned officers, more pilots and other rated officers for the Air Force than any other institution in the nation except the Air Force Academy.
-Army ROTC also operates a large detachment on the Prescott Campus.
+Embry–Riddle's two Air Force Reserve Officer Training Corps (AFROTC) detachments form the largest university-based United States Air Force commissioning source in the United States.
+Embry–Riddle's AFROTC detachments also produce more commissioned officers and more pilots and other rated officers for the U.S. Air Force than any other institution in the United States except the United States Air Force Academy.
+The Army Reserve Officers' Training Corps (ROTC) also operates a large detachment on the Prescott campus.

 The Prescott campus is home to the Golden Eagles Flight Team, which competes in the National Intercollegiate Flying Association.
 Prescott's Golden Eagles Flight Team has won the regional championship each year for the past 31 years, and the team is also thirteen-time National Champions winning in 1993, 1997, 1999, 2003, 2005, 2007, 2008, 2012, 2013, 2016, 2017, 2018 and 2022.
 With their twelve national wins, the team has also been inducted into the San Diego Air & Space Museum's Hall of Fame.